 The current economic environment has given us some of the lowest mortgage rates on record.
 Financial regulators know that these low rates won't last forever.
 And they want to make sure that people taking on mortgages, at these low rates, aren't going to default on their payments if interest rates were to increase.

-Is there an actual "test" to the mortgage stress test?
+Is there an actual test?

 There is no literal "test" that you must take when referring to the mortgage stress test.
 Instead, the mortgage stress test is a more rigorous set of rules and standards that you must meet to qualify for a mortgage.

-These rules and standards are set forth by Financial regulators in Canada.
+These rules and standards are set forth by financial regulators in Canada.
 They stipulate that a borrower must meet certain financial standards before a regulated bank can give them a mortgage.
 The stress test calculator replicates these same standards that a regulated bank will hold you to when evaluating your mortgage application.

 Is it mandatory to do a mortgage stress test?

 All federally regulated banks are obligated to do a stress test on all mortgage applicants in Canada.
-This includes the "big 5" banks as well the smaller schedule one banks.

-Credit Unions and some other types of lenders aren't required to do a stress test.
+Credit unions and some other types of lenders aren't required to do a stress test.
 This is because credit unions are not federally regulated.
 Despite not being federally regulated, some credit unions still do the mortgage stress test to minimize their own risk.

 You'll also find other underregulated mortgage lenders who don't perform stress tests at all.
 These lenders are not required by law to do so.
 They're also willing to accept the risk of lending to people who potentially may not be as financially stable.
 When working with one of these lenders, be mindful that their mortgages usually come with higher interest rates.